 This question is so interesting because there are so many reasons to pick different timings.
 This blog tells it all.

-At a quick glance, I encourage pregnancy session between weeks 32-35 and newborn session within the first 10 days old.
+At a quick glance, I encourage maternity session between weeks 32-35 and newborn session within the first 10 days old.

-My pregnancy sessions are all lifestyle; I’m capturing "in between" moments with your family or significant other.
+My maternity sessions are all lifestyle; I’m capturing human connection and those "in between" moments with your family or significant other.
 I’m there to freeze the hugs, snuggles, the laughs, the spontaneous laughter or the adorable funny face of the future big brother kissing your belly.

 We play, we laugh, we talk, and we spend time capturing belly moments for you to treasure.
 We can be outdoors or indoors but the lifestyle theme won’t change.